Hidden Conformal Symmetry in AdS$_2\times$S$^2$ Beyond Tree Level: Generalised Witten diagrams

 \section{Generalised Witten diagrams}

 One of the consequences of the existence of a hidden conformal symmetry is that tree-level correlators can be obtained from a massless $\phi^4$ contact Witten diagram in AdS$_2 \times$S$^2$ \cite{Abl:2021mxo}.
 The purpose of the remaining part of the paper is to test the applicability of such an approach beyond tree level.
-Before doing so, let us first recall how to obtain the tree level result from a $\phi^4$ Witten diagram.
+Before doing so, let us first recall how to obtain the tree level result from a $\phi^4$ generalised Witten diagram.
+For a pedagogical introduction to Witten diagrams in embedding space, see for example of \cite{Sleight:2016hyl}.

 Points in AdS and S are parametrised in ($d{+}2$)-dimensional embedding space as $-\hat{x}{\cdot}\hat x =\hat{y}{\cdot}\hat y= 1$, where we set the radii of AdS and S to one.
 Analogously, boundary coordinates, denoted by un-hatted letters, satisfy $x{\cdot}x=y{\cdot}y=0$.